 The Columbia County Community Healthcare Consortium, Inc. (“the Healthcare Consortium”) is a not-for-profit corporation established in 1998 to create a network of health and human service providers serving the rural community in and around Columbia County.
 It is governed by a multidisciplinary Board of Directors, which includes representatives from county government, county public agencies, our local hospital and its network of providers, the mental health, substance abuse, and disabled populations, the clergy, business interests and healthcare providers and consumers.
 The agency has an annual operating budget of approximately $1.3 million, employs roughly 35 full and part-time staff, and manages several NYS Department of Health and private foundation contracts.

-The Healthcare Consortium’s central mission is to increase access to quality healthcare through collaboration, education, information and service delivery.
-In order to advance this mission, the Consortium provides a number of programs and services, all of which are informed by the following values: Access to quality health care is a fundamental right of every individual; improving the health of our community occurs through the partnership of health, social service, all levels of government, and wellness organizations; individuals are primarily responsible for their own health care decisions and require information and education to fulfill their role effectively; and, collaboration and provision of preventive and wellness services has long term efficiencies.
+The Healthcare Consortium’s central mission is improving access to healthcare and supporting the health and well-being of the people in our rural community.
+In order to advance this mission, the Consortium provides a number of programs and services, all of which are informed by the following values: access to healthcare is a fundamental right of every individual; improving the health of our community occurs through the partnership of health, social service, all levels of government, and wellness organizations; individuals are primarily responsible for their own healthcare decisions and require information and education to fulfill their role effectively; and, collaboration and provision of preventive and wellness services has long term efficiencies.

 Since its inception, the Consortium has gained extensive experience with program planning, administration and delivery.
-Highlights from the Consortium’s current portfolio of direct service include, but are not limited to, our Children and Adults Rural Transportation Service, which provides non-emergency medical transportation; our Navigator Program which provides assistance to individuals and families enrolling in health insurance programs on the exchange; our Prescription Access and Referral Program, which facilitates access to low or no –cost prescription medications; our Cancer Services Program, which provides cancer screening and diagnostic services to the uninsured and underinsured; and, NYConnects, an information and referral service for individuals and families with long-term care needs.
+Highlights from the Consortium’s current portfolio of direct service include, but are not limited to, our Children and Adults Rural Transportation Service, which provides non-emergency medical transportation; our Navigator Program which provides assistance to individuals and families enrolling in health insurance programs on the exchange; our Prescription Access and Referral Program, which facilitates access to low or no –cost prescription medications; and, NYConnects, an information and referral service for individuals and families with long-term care needs.

 Additionally, the Consortium has and continues to be involved in activities that address health and well-being at the community-level through policy and structural change.
-This work has included our Kids in Motion Childhood Obesity Prevention Project, which promoted good nutrition and physical activity among school-aged youth, and the Rip Van Winkle Tobacco-Free Action Project, which aims to limit tobacco advertising and availability.
+This work has included our Kids in Motion Childhood Obesity Prevention Project, which promoted good nutrition and physical activity among school-aged youth, and the Tobacco-Free Action Program of Columbia and Greene County, which aims to limit tobacco advertising and availability.
 Throughout these programs, the agency employs evidence-based models of education and intervention, and strives to evaluate program performance using both process and outcome measures.
 Furthermore, we conduct extensive advocacy, outreach and public communications activities, including paid and earned media, as part of each program.

 Beyond the provision of services at the individual and household levels, and our extensive policy and advocacy work at the community level, the Healthcare Consortium has a long history of successfully facilitating collaborations among stakeholders with the aim of improving health and human service delivery by reducing redundancy, achieving efficiencies, and filling gaps.
 In this work, we often play the “dirty smelly scout” who identifies priority health issues, barriers to healthcare access, and unmet community needs.
 We advance the discourse around these issues, and design, promote and often initiate programs to address them—always in close working partnerships with other health and human service providers, including our local hospital and its network of providers, our county’s public agencies, governmental bodies from the village to state level, numerous community-based organizations, and schools.
 Highlights from the Consortium’s rich history of initiating and leading programs in partnership with other stakeholders include the Columbia-Greene Diabetes Coalition, the Children’s Dental Health Partnership, and the Partnership for Palliative Care.
 Importantly, many of these programs have since been shifted to and absorbed by our county’s public agencies or other community-based organizations, where they have found a permanent home.